TheGigaMaster/Personal-BL3-mods/README.md

 You can contact me below with any questions you may have.
 I do join voice channels and actually chat, because it's easier to explain a lot of stuff (especially modding) verbally rather than typing.
 Because there's a *ton* of information, and talking through it helps someone understand it better and allows them to ask questions on the fly to gain better understanding.

 Please note, I am a beginner in both modding and coding, but have a solid grasp on the basic and intermediate aspects of modding.
-I'm a pharmacy school student, not a computer scientist.
-And with BL3 modding, we have to reverse engineer how the game works in order to  make (read: the modding community has had to make it up on the fly and apply mods.
+With BL3 modding, we have to reverse engineer how the game works in order to make (read: the modding community has had to make it up on the fly and apply mods.

+I'm a scientist and healthcare professional, not a computer engineer.

 Discord: SkyMaster#6302